Why businesses need more than one business insurance policy

 • Location

-Many small business owners start with general liability insurance since it can cover some of the most common risks, such as slip-and-fall injuries and damage to property that belongs to someone else.
-The risks it can provide financial protection for generally fall into three categories:
+Many small business owners opt for general liability insurance since it can cover some of the most common risks, such as slip-and-fall injuries and damage to property that belongs to someone else.
+General liability coverage can also cover:

 1. Accidental injuries that involve your business and anyone who is not an employee.
 For example, a customer breaks their arm after slipping on a wet floor at your shop and wants you to cover medical expenses.
 Your business insurance could help pay those bills.

-2. Damage to property owned by customers and others outside your organization.
-If you accidentally break a customer’s window while making a repair, your coverage could help pay for replacement costs.
+2. Damage to other people’s property.
+If you accidentally break a customer’s window while making a repair, your coverage could help pay for its replacement.

 3. Personal and advertising injury claims, such as copyright infringement or slander, made against your company’s advertising.
 If a competitor claims you damaged their reputation with your advertising, your general liability insurance could help pay for a legal defense.

-Businesses frequently require general liability for commercial lease agreements, licensing agencies and client contracts.
+General liability can also be a requirement for commercial lease agreements, licensing agencies and client contracts.

-Professional liability insurance, commonly referred to as errors and omissions (E&O) insurance, can protect you against damages that may occur when providing a service or advice to clients.
+Professional liability insurance, sometimes known as errors and omissions (E&O) insurance, can protect you against damages that may occur when providing a service or advice to clients.

-If you are accused of causing a financial loss due to professional negligence or a mistake related to the business services you provide, your professional liability could help cover related costs.
+If you’re accused of causing a financial loss due to professional negligence or a mistake related to your business services, your professional liability policy could help cover related costs.

-Professionals like insurance agents, lawyers, real estate agents and financial advisors tend to carry professional liability insurance
+Professionals like insurance agents, real estate agents, legal services and financial advisors tend to carry professional liability insurance.

-Workers' compensation insurance can help pay for medical and rehabilitation costs and lost wages if an employee experiences a work-related injury or illness — regardless of the cause.
+Workers’ compensation insurance can help pay for medical and rehabilitation costs and lost wages if an employee experiences a work-related injury or illness.

-For example, let's say a restaurant employee pulls a muscle while lifting a heavy box.
-Workers' compensation insurance could pay for the employee's immediate medical care and rehabilitation costs related to the injury.
+For example, say a restaurant employee pulls a muscle lifting a heavy box.
+Workers’ comp insurance could pay for the employee’s medical care and rehabilitation costs related to the injury.

 Many states require employers to have workers’ comp to protect the health and well-being of employees.
 In some states, optional workers’ comp may also cover business owners and self-employed workers.